 Eczema is a generic term for any dermatitis or skin swelling or itching.
+Learn more about eczema.
 It’s often used to describe atopic dermatitis – see above!

 Hives, also called urticarial, are red, itchy bumps on the skin, often caused by an allergic reaction to a food or a drug.
 Hives can vary in size and can at times connect with one another to create a larger swelling.
 They often go away within 24 hours, but are still no fun.
 It’s important to avoid whatever substance or food triggers hives.
 Symptoms and treatments of hives.

 A rash is a generic term that describes some sort of itchiness or irritation of the skin.
 Your doctor would be the best resource to look and narrow down what a rash represents and what might be causing it.
 For little onces, their pediatrician may decide to refer you to an allergist and/or a dermatologist.

 You should always refer to your pediatrician to help you understand what is causing your little one’s rash, but it’s also important to look at the big picture.
 Sometimes a baby with a cow milk allergy will also display other symptoms in addition to the rash.
 For instance, you may also see symptoms of diarrhea, vomiting, gassiness, wheezing, runny nose, and/or colic.